 Maintaining independence in retirement requires a certain level of planning.
 Effective retirement planning allows individuals to enjoy the lifestyle you want during the later years of life.
 Here are 5 things to establish before you retire to have a happy, healthy and rewarding retirement.

 The Australian Government requires employers to make a minimum contribution to superannuation on behalf of their employees.
 Individuals also have the opportunity to make voluntary contributions to their super during their working life to top up their balance.

 When an individual reaches retirement age and stops working, superannuation becomes an income stream alongside the age pension.
-A financial planner may assist you in the organisation of your superannuation for you to access in retirement.
+A financial planner may assist you with superannuation advice to help you accumulate more, and to manage it effectively in retirement.

 The element of the unknown in life makes insurance all that more important to have.
 Certain events can significantly impact individuals.
 Obtaining adequate insurance coverage transfers the financial risk of particular events to insurance companies.

 Each individual has different needs regarding insurance, therefore it is important to identify which insurance cover is appropriate for your circumstances.
 Risks that can impact your financial situation still occur in retirement so it is vital to check that you are adequately protected before you enter the retirement stage of your life.

 There is plenty of choice when it comes to debt products and structures for consumers.
 From a car loan to mortgage and credit cards, they can all add up.
 Having large amounts of debt later on in life can put pressure on your retirement savings accounts.

 When reviewing your debt it is important to consider your risks including cash flow, costs and flexibility, especially as you are nearing retirement.
 Having little to no debt in retirement will increase your cash flow for retirement and will alleviate the pressure on your retirement account.